- PHP Basics

 <?php for($num=4, $i=1; $i<=10; $i++) echo "$num * $i = ", $num*$i, "<BR>"; ?>

-Note - On using multiple conditional statements for condition; part of the loop, the execution of the loop stops, when any of the conditional statement evaluates to be false.
+Note: When using multiple conditional statements for a condition, the execution of the loop stops when any of the conditional statements evaluates to be false.

 « Previous Tutorial Next Tutorial »